 Essential Oil Air Freshener

-~ 1 cup of water
+~ 1 cup of water ~10 drops essential oil of your choice

 - Spritzer Bottle